 This is no accident.
 The fact that marriage has been the subject of endless jokes is only the beginning of the story.

 Consider how marriage is routinely portrayed in the media.
 Reflect on the many television programs that countless millions of people have been watching for decades.
 Gone are Ozzie and Harriet (the Nelsons), Leave it to Beaver (the Cleavers), The Waltons, Little House on the Prairie and similar more wholesome pictures of families from the 50s, 60s and early 70s.
-In their place came All in the Family (Archie Bunker), Roseanne, The Simpsons, The Osbournes, Friends, Will and Grace, Everybody Loves Raymond, Married With Children, That 70s Show and others too numerous to mention.
+In their place came All in the Family (Archie Bunker), Roseanne, The Simpsons, The Osbournes, Friends, Will and Grace, Everybody Loves Raymond, Married With Children, That 70s Show, Family Guy, Keeping Up with the Kardashians, Modern Family and others too numerous to mention.